AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 <p> 2.3.
 Key Tasks<p>
 Preparing the data by downloading and cleaning it.
 Some deduction made of the data source:
 <br> •	The data sources focused on a few themes that Fitbit users are all familiar with which is tracking sleep, physical activity such as steps and calories burned. <br>
-•	Some files are repeated information and would not be of use. dailySteps_merged , dailyCalories_merged is a summary of the same info from dailyActivty.
+•	Some files are repeated information and would not be of use such as dailySteps_merged , dailyCalories_merged is a summary of the same info from dailyActivty.
-•	I only used files which have major representation of weight loss, calorie burnt and activity.
-This means inly selecting weightLogInfo_merged.csv, dailyIntensities_merged.csv
+I only used files which have major representation of weight loss, calorie burnt and activity.
+This means inly selecting weightLogInfo_merged.csv, dailyIntensities_merged.csv and dailyActivity_merged.csv
-•	dailyActivity_merged.csv

 ## 3.PROCESS ##
 Using excel to clean data by separating string values in a cell.
 This would then allow BigQuery to import the table.